 The board selects recipients to attend Orff Levels training on a regular basis.
-We are pleased to announce three $500 scholarships for the 2021-2022 school year for Levels training or National AOSA conference attendance.
+Scholarships for the 2021-2022 school year are now closed.
+Check back next spring for 2022-2023 scholarship offerings.

 Here's what previous levels scholarship recipients have to say about attending levels training.